mmu-webdesign/Level4-web-term-1/CSS/css01/02-adding-css.md

 }
 ```

+- Save `style.css`.

-- Run `index.html` again in the browser to see the changes.
-Have the list bullets gone?
+- Refresh `exercise-02.html` again in the browser to see the changes.

+- Have the list bullets gone?

 ### Task 2